1. Are male students welcome?

 The versatility and skill of dancers in Tulsa Ballet’s professional company and others world-wide can be attributed to each dancer’s unique experience in a variety of dance forms.
 In order to get a job with Tulsa Ballet, our professional company members must be versatile enough to perform not only classical works like Swan Lake but cutting edge pieces from Nacho Duato, Val Caniparoli and others.
 A wide experience in all forms of dance, including character and jazz, enable our dancers to do this.
 It is Tulsa Ballet’s mission to give Pointe to the Future students an opportunity to experience the diversity of the art through training in multiple dance forms, including jazz and character.
 There will be no tuition discount or rebate for missed classes.
 Students who do not participate in jazz or character classes may not be permitted to participate in the final demonstration.

-Enrichment Classes will be offered some Saturdays to all students during Pointe to the Future and will cover topics that serve to increase the students’ knowledge and enjoyment of dance.
-Previous topics have included: Nutrition for the Dancer, Modern Dance, Pilates, Dance History, Yoga, Stage Makeup, Pointe Shoes, Foot Care, and others.
+Enrichment Classes will be offered to all students during Pointe to the Future and will cover topics that serve to increase the students’ knowledge and enjoyment of dance.
+Previous topics have included: Nutrition for the Dancer, Modern Dance, Pilates, Dance History, Yoga, Stage Makeup, Costuming, Music, and others.

 Pointe to the Future does not offer a full day of regular classes on weekends to give students an opportunity to rest their bodies.
 Maintaining health and getting adequate rest are important factors to enjoying Pointe to the Future and maximizing the opportunity to study dance.
 It is important that students have sufficient time to relax.
 Also, not conducting full classes on the weekends allows students time to rehearse for the final demonstration.